-This course provides participants with the opportunity to understand proven theories of marketing communication design principles and practices.
-Participants are challenged to create powerful marketing messages, by applying effective creativity and innovation techniques, for appropriate audiences using current and emerging technologies.
+This course provides participants with opportunities to explore proven theories and practices of design principles and marketing communication strategies.
+Participants are challenged to create powerful marketing print and digital publications by utilizing current desktop publishing and image editing technologies.

 MKTG 10104113 Leadership Ethics in the Digital Age 3 Credits/Units